 Attributed to Jacques Adnet (1901-1984).
 Adjustable floor lamp, circa 1935.
 Glass, mirror, chrome-plated fittings, painted wood.
 Maximum height 70″.
 Provenance: Doris Duke, Duke Farms, Hillsborough, New Jersey. $8,000

-This floor lamp may have been designed by Jacques Adnet — see the similar model below — when he was the artistic director of the Companie des Arts Français in Paris.
+This floor lamp may have been designed by Jacques Adnet — see the similar model below — when he served as the artistic director of the Companie des Arts Français in Paris.
 Then again, it may have been designed under his influence by the New York decorating firm of McMillen.
-In either case, it was owned by the heiress, socialite, philanthropist, hortology patron, and noted art collector Doris Duke.
-The lamp came from Duke Farms, her vast McMillen-decorated New Jersey estate, and was presumably placed in the black-painted, modernist bar room there that was adjacent to an indoor swimming pool.
+In either case, it was owned by Doris Duke, the heiress, socialite, philanthropist, hortological patron, and noted art collector.
+She had it at Duke Farms, her vast McMillen-decorated New Jersey estate.
+There, presumably, it graced the modernist, black-painted bar room adjacent to the Olympic-sized indoor swimming pool.

 Figli Zunino & Rivarola, Chiavari, Italy.
 Pair of chiavari chairs, circa 1950.
 Painted wood with gold decorations, caning.
 H: 37 ¼” W: 16” D: 16” $7,000

 The delicate, lightweight chiavari chair was first made in the Italian town of Chiavari in the early years of the 19th century.
 Their elegance and grace would come to charm mid-century modernists, including the influential architect and designer Gio Ponti.
-As he was the first to admit, they inspired his Superleggera chair, one of his most iconic designs.
+As he was the first to admit at the time, they inspired his Superleggera chair, perhaps his most iconic design.

-These silken, mohair rugs have been made for centuries by the nomadic peoples of Anatolia, and are still being made today by their descendants in what is now Turkey.
-They were laid on the earth as rugs in tents, worn as cloaks, and used as blankets when sleeping.
-In the winter the soft mohair tufting was kept against the body for warmth, and in the summer they were reversed to the cooler, mat side.
+These silken mohair rugs have been made for centuries by the nomadic peoples of Anatolia, and are still being made today by their descendants in what is now modern Turkey.
+When on the road they were worn as cloaks, and when in camp they were used as blankets, and laid on the earth in tents.
+During the winter the soft mohair tufting was kept against the body for warmth, and reversed to the cooler, mat side during the summer.